 CAROLE GROOM was appointed by the San Mateo County Board of Supervisor in January 2011.
-Ms. Groom is currently vice chair.
 Ms. Groom represents the Second District which includes the cities of Belmont, Foster City and San Mateo.
 Prior to joining the Board of Supervisors, she served nine years on the San Mateo City Council.
 Ms. Groom has also spearheaded Active San Mateo County, an annual conference on creating healthy communities, and Streets Alive, an annual countywide event that promotes parks and public spaces.
+She is also a member of the California Coastal Commission.